Basic Views on Corporate Governance

 In light of the results of this evaluation, the Company will continue to examine and implement necessary measures to make discussions more lively and productive at the Board of Directors meetings.

 The Company has set forth the policy on cross-shareholdings and standards for exercising voting rights pertaining to cross-held shares as follows.

-- (3) Concerning the voting rights pertaining to the cross-held shares, the Company appropriately exercises such voting rights in light of the objectives of shareholdings set forth in the preceding two paragraphs, taking into consideration the business conditions of the companies and potential impact to the business operation of the Company or a subsidiary of the Company (hereinafter “the Group”).
-Particularly, the Company carefully exercises such voting rights in a case where performance of the companies has been sluggish for a long period of time or a serious scandal has occurred or in a case where a proposal that would impair shareholders’ value was made.
+- (3) Concerning the voting rights pertaining to the cross-held shares, the Company appropriately exercises such voting rights in light of the objectives of shareholdings set forth in the preceding two paragraphs, taking into consideration the business conditions of the companies and potential impact on the business operation of the Company or a subsidiary of the Company.
+Particularly, the Company carefully exercises such voting rights in a case where the performance of the companies has been sluggish for a long period of time, or a serious scandal has occurred, or in a case where a proposal that would impair shareholders’ value was made.

 Content of Examination on the Propriety of Holding Cross-Held Shares

-In the fiscal year ended December 31, 2019, the Company sold all shares of five stocks and part of one stock of its cross-held shares.
-Additionally, as the result of an examination at the Board of Directors meeting held on February 26, 2020 of the economic rationality and significance of holding individual cross-held stock for the fiscal year ended December 31, 2019 (examination on cross-held shares as of the end of December 2019) in consideration of benefits and risks, capital cost, and other factors associated with such holding, the Company plans to continue with the sale of some stocks.
+In the fiscal year ended December 31, 2020, the Company sold all shares of five stocks and part of two stocks of its cross-held shares.
+Additionally, as the result of an examination at the Board of Directors meeting held on February 10,2021, of the economic rationality and significance of holding individual cross-held stock for the fiscal year ended December 31, 2020 (examination on cross-held shares as of the end of December 2020) in consideration of benefits and risks, capital cost, and other factors associated with such holding, the Company plans to continue with the sale of some stocks.